 Tree and Shrub Care

-Major pruning of rhodies and other similar shrubs and trees that will regenerate from latent buds in trunks and stalks after severe pruning (called heading back).
+Pruning of ornamental shrubs.
+Do major pruning (called heading back) of rhododendrons (or rhodies) and other similar ornamental shrubs back to latent buds in trunks and stalks.
 Do this before spring growth begins in a couple of months.

-Aesthetic and structural pruning of large trees.
-Winter is a great time to prune deciduous trees and shrubs, since the structure or architecture of the plant is clearly visible making aesthetic pruning easier than when plants are foliated.
+Pruning of large trees.
+Winter is a great time to do aesthetic and structural pruning of deciduous trees and shrubs, since the structure or architecture of the plant is clearly visible making aesthetic pruning easier than when plants are foliated.
 Structural defects, which can cause tree failure, are more easily spotted as well.
 Also remove of dead wood, and pruning to reduce hazards.
 If you’re not sure what to do, or how to do it, call Good News Tree Service, Inc. for a consultation, pruning lessons or to have them do the pruning for you.

 Tree and shrub removal and stump grinding can be done all year long.

-Photonia leaf spot.
-Spray a fungicide early in February of four applications at two week intervals.
+Photinia leaf spot.
+Spray a fungicide early in February of four applications at two week intervals afterwards.
 Early spray is key to controlling this fungus.

 Elsewhere in the Garden